phalcon/documentation/docs/encryption-security.md

 **`hex()`**

 Generates a random hex string.
 If `$len` is not specified, 16 is assumed.
 It may be larger in the future.
-The length of the result string is usually greater of `$len`.
+The length of the result string is usually greater than `$len`.

 ```php
 <?php